Lucas3oo/cloudformation-gradle-plugin/README.md

 The task will first check if the stack already exists and if it does it will update the existing stack.

 Stack parameter names in the Cloudformation template is usually in PascalCase but in Gradle you usually use camelCase.
 So the task will convert the parameter names to be in PascalCase for you.
+If a parameter's value has Groovy's notation for string interpolation those will be evaluated (expanded).
+That means a parameter's value can reference another parameter or even a Groovy/Java function.
+See below example.

 The task can also filters out specific parameters given a name prefix.
 See below example.